calvinzhoufeng/backend-coding-test/Readme.md

 3. iris (https://www.iris-go.com/) high-performance web applications and APIs framework
 4. zerolog (https://github.com/rs/zerolog)  A fast and simple logger dedicated to JSON output(Aggregator friendly)
 5. Golint (https://godoc.org/golang.org/x/lint/golint) Lints the Go source files
+6. CirclesCI integration
+    - Please refer to PR #3 from branch circleci
+    - Each push will trigger a unit test & build into docker, which is configurable, e.g. only PR to main branch is merged, then trigger

 ### Pagination